• Skip to primary navigation

 Ingredients on a board, salt, green onion stalk, lime, onion, rice grains, mushroom seasoning and free range chicken.

-Ginger: Provides a warm and spicy fragrance and is an excellent ingredient for combating colds and soothing upset stomachs.
+Ginger - Provides fragrance and is an excellent ingredient for combating colds and soothing upset stomachs.

 Vietnamese rice porridge mushroom seasoning bag.